Margie Goldstein-Engle: Early and personal life

-She was born in Wellington, Florida, to Mona (an elementary school principal and teacher) and Irvin Goldstein (an accountant), and is Jewish.
+She was born in Miami, Florida, to Mona (an elementary school principal and teacher) and Irvin Goldstein (an accountant), and is Jewish.
 She grew up in her middle-class family in South Miami, Florida, with two older brothers.
 In third grade, she became passionate about horses.

 At the age of nine, she took jobs at horse barns and dog kennels as a way to pay for riding lessons.
 Less affluent than other riders, she said: "You're maybe not dressed like the other riders.
 You don't have the custom things, you don't have the top clothing, and a lot of my stuff was hand-me-downs....
 It was more cliquish than anything.
 They'd more snub you than tease you."

 She attended South Miami High School and North Miami Beach High School, and graduated from Florida International University with a 4.0 GPA, majoring in business education.
 She married her husband, horse veterinarian Steve Engle, in 1995.